blakeruprecht/blakeruprecht.github.io/content/_index.md

 ![headshot](headshot.jpg)

-Hi, my name is Blake.
+Hey, that's me ^

-I'm a writer and researcher with a focus on Safe AI.
-Here are a few samples of my writing:
+I'm a writer and researcher.

+I'm focused on AI and computers.

 - [How to Install Python](blog/how-to-python)
 - [How to Get Better Responses from ChatGPT by Working Backwards](blog/chatgpt-work-backwards)
 - [Pay Close Attention to Compatibility When Building a Computer](blog/build-a-computer)
 - [Do it yourself EV charger installation](blog/install-an-ev-charger)

-Check out my research, writing, and art up top.
+Check out my research, blog, and more up top.
 Please send feedback to me at the links below, I would love to hear from you!

 [<i class="far fa-envelope"></i>](mailto:blakecruprecht@gmail.com)
 [<i class="fab fa-github"></i>](https://github.com/blakeruprecht)